mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

     deriving anyclass (FromJSON, ToJSON)

-For resolving, given that the receiver address in `in the context` (the receiver is the only one that can resolve an escrow), we don't need to provide that as part of the endpoint parameter.
+For resolving, as it is done by the receiver, the receiver address is `in the context`, so we don't need to provide it as an endpoint parameter:

 .. code:: Haskell